 Whether you’re just arriving on Maui or if you’re headed off the island to destinations near or far, some of the best food on Maui is available near the airport.
 For this article, we tried to choose places with foods that can be enjoyed on the plane, but we didn’t fully succeed.
 Still, we think this list provides something for every type of eater.

-Poke!-- OK, this isn't one location, rather it's a few places near the airport where you can pick up a pound of poke for the skies.
-Our recommendations for poke, all located within 10 minutes of the airport, include Foodland, Poi by the Pound and Tamura's.
+- Poke!— OK, this isn’t one location, rather it’s a few places near the airport where you can pick up a pound of poke for the skies.
+Our recommendations for poke, all located within 10 minutes of the airport, include the Like Poke? food truck, Foodland, Poi by the Pound and Tamura’s.

 Located near Costco, there’s also a food truck round-up that depending on the day, you may find poke, garlic shrimp, Thai food, tacos, barbecue, local foods and more.